sidgopinath/CS308-slogo-project/DESIGN.md

 3. As a solution to the above problem, we decided to place the Turtle into the back-end.
 In essence, the user would type a command, and the View would pass in the string to the Model via the controller.
 The Model would update the turtle object and store a list of Instruction objects containing start and end coordinates (so that a line could be drawn in the View), a boolean detailing whether the pen is up or down based on the current command, whether or not the turtle is showing, and any other information such as variables that the View may need to display.
 Doing so this way limited the amount of information the View received (it would only receive what was necessary) and limit its access to the Turtle or other Model components.

 ##    Team Responsibilities
+Callie will be in charge of the view (user interface).
+Mengchao will be in charge of the controller.